List of Czech football champions

 The Czech football champions indicates all past winners of the top-tier football leagues in which clubs from Czech Republic were inserted in.
 It includes the Czechoslovak First League and current Czech First League.

 History

 Bohemia was an early adopter of football.
-In the Czech Republic, football originated in Bohemia in early 1890s.
-The most famous clubs, Sparta and Slavia, were both founded in 1893.
+Football originated in Bohemia in early 1890s, when two of the most famous clubs, Sparta and Slavia, were founded.
+They met for the first time, for a rivalry later to become known as the Prague derby, in March 1896.